In this post, You’ll learn some facts about Auguste Rodin, one of the most famous sculptors that ever lived.

 The Gates of Hell is a group of sculptures that depicts a scene from “Inferno,” the first section of a poem by Dante Alighieri called “Divine Comedy.”

-Just like The Thinker, the gates of hell has several “spin-offs” and can be found all around the world.
+Just like The Thinker, the gates of hell have several “spin-offs” and can be found all around the world.

 The Burghers of Calais